jonathanyeh0723/Exploring-Hacker-News-Posts/README.md

 ## The Data

-20101 x 7 (rows x columns).
+20101 x 7 (rows x columns) data points.
 Below are descriptions of the columns:

  - `id`: The unique identifier from Hacker News for the post
  - `title`: The title of the post